 Comparative Medicine Division

 Facilitates all animal research.
-The CMD works within the guidelines and regulations of the United States Department of Agriculture (USDA), Office of Laboratory Animal Welfare (NIH-OLAW), Association for Assessment for Accreditation of Laboratory Animal Care (AAALAC), New York State Department of Health (DOH) and Winthrop University Hospital’s internal code of conduct.
+The CMD works within the guidelines and regulations of the United States Department of Agriculture (USDA), Office of Laboratory Animal Welfare (NIH-OLAW), Association for Assessment for Accreditation of Laboratory Animal Care (AAALAC), New York State Department of Health (DOH) and NYU Winthrop Hospital’s internal code of conduct.